NASA-IMPACT/veda-config/docs/frontmatter/media.md

 `object`
 Controls the image used to identify this resource.
 This image will show up in the cards and whenever there’s the need to visually identify the resource.

-Consider optimizing your image by adjusting quality resizing the size with  before using it.
+Consider optimizing your image by adjusting the quality and resizing it before using it.
+It is important that the images are produced with a 2:1 ratio and a size of at least (2000x1000 px).
+Images should not weigh more than 500KB.

 You can use the tools like below to optimize your image.